National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ![The standard project-management life cycle, applied to research, from project start ("Development") to closure.
 Image from JHU [All Children's Hospital](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).](images/practices/fig-practices-010-research-lifecycle.png){#fig-practices-010-research-lifecycle fig-alt="The standard project-management life cycle"}

 Part of articulating an answerable research question is tackling an analysis as a project, which means following good [research-project management practices](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).
-The general project management phases defined by the [Project Management Institute](https://pmi.org) (project initiation, planning, execution, monitoring, closure)are shown in the Fig [xxx](image-010-researchlifecycle.png).
+The general project management phases defined by the [Project Management Institute](https://pmi.org) (project initiation, planning, execution, monitoring, closure) are shown in @fig-practices-022-building-block.
-In N3C terms, "Development" refers to Protocol Design, "Submission" is obtaining a Data User Request ([DUR](#Onboarding, Enclave Access, N3C Team Science)), "Activation" is assembling and running the research team, "Conduct" is the workflow described in Chapter [Analyzing the Data](Analyzing the Data), "Oversight" is the responsibility of the project PI, "Analysis" is further workflow, and "Publication" is both formal (manuscript submission) and otherwise (preprints, conferences).
+In N3C terms:

+* _Development_ refers to Protocol Design,
+* _Submission_ is obtaining a Data User Request ([DUR](access.md#sec-access-dur)),
+* _Activation_ is assembling and running the research team,
+* _Conduct_ is the workflow described in Chapter [Analyzing the Data](Analyzing the Data),
+* _Oversight_ is the responsibility of the project PI,
+* _Analysis_ is further workflow, and
+* _Publication_ is both formal (manuscript submission) and otherwise (preprints, conferences).

 The term "protocol" is used in many ways in science.
 Basic scientists use it for how a particular laboratory reagent should be used or process, implemented.